BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - Reboot with the modified boot-args from Step 2.
 Make sure to perform a NVRAM reset (Important! **Note:** at OC boot screen, hit SPACE BAR to show NVRAM RESET option)
 - Start Sonoma/Ventura installation:
-	 - by booting from an USB installer stick (follow Dortania's Guide to create a full USB installer ([Here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html))), ~~or~~
+	 - by booting from an USB installer stick (follow Dortania's Guide to create a full USB installer ([Here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html))).
-	 - In OS update is not recommended. ~~for updating from existing Ventura/Sonoma, directly from a downloaded full installer copied to the Application folder.~~
+	 - Note: In-OS update is not recommended. ~~for updating from existing Ventura/Sonoma, directly from a downloaded full installer copied to the Application folder.~~
 - Once Sonoma is installed successfully, proceed to Step 4.

 **Step 4:** Apply OCLP patcher (to enable graphics card acceleration).